MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxelementcreate.md

 UID: NF:acxelements.AcxElementCreate
 tech.root: audio
 title: AcxElementCreate
-ms.date: 09/23/2021
+ms.date: 10/21/2021
 targetos: Windows
-description: TBD - The AcxElementCreate function is used to create an audio element that that will be associated with a stream device object parent.
+description: The AcxElementCreate function is used to create an audio element that that will be associated with a stream device object parent.
 prerelease: true
 req.assembly:
 req.construct-type: function